vijayrami/Magelearn_DeliveryDate/README.md

 ## Features

 #### 1. *order delivery date* with Datetime picker and order comment in checkout page Magento2.
-        Datetime picker will display holiday and blackout dates in red and block color accordingly.
+        Datetime picker will display holiday and blackout dates in red and block color accordingly (Tooltip on blackout dates).

 #### 2. *order delivery date* in multiple shipping address form Magento2.
-       Datetime picker will display only holiday dates disabled.
+       Datetime picker will display holiday and blackout dates in red and block color accordingly (Tooltip on blackout dates).

 #### 3. Admin system configuration to choose the weeek off days and Blackout dates.